Deep SPI: Safe Policy Improvement via World Models: With great world models comes great representation

 Intuitively, the Lipschitzness of the latent reward and transition functions guarantees that the latent space is well-structured, so that nearby latent states exhibit similar latent dynamics. \citet{DBLP:conf/icml/GeladaKBNB19} control those bounds by adding a \emph{gradient penalty term} to the loss and enforce Lipschitzness \citep{NIPS2017_892c3b1c}.
 One can also obtain constrained Lipchitz constants as a side effect by enforcing the metric $\latentdistance$ to match the \emph{bisimulation distance} in the latent space \citep{zhang2021learning}.
 Interestingly, when the latent space is discrete, Lipschitz constants can be trivially inferred since $K^{\latentpolicy}_{\latentrewards} = {2\Rmax}$ and $K^{\latentpolicy}_{\latentprobtransitions} = 1$ \citep{delgrange2022aaai}.
 Note also that as the spaces are assumed compact, restricting to continuous functions ensures Lipschitz continuity.

-For the sake of presentation, we restrict our attention to the episodic RL setting; we consider the standard RL framework where the environment is almost surely always eventually reset.
-Our results extend to general settings where a stationary distribution is accessible (cf.~Remark~\ref{rmk:episodic-assumption}, Appendix~\ref{appendix:spi-proofs}).
+For the sake of presentation, we restrict our attention to the following assumption for Thms.~2 and~3: \begin{assumption} We assume that the agent operates in the episodic RL setting, i.e., we consider the standard RL framework where the environment is eventually reset with probability one. \end{assumption} Our results extend to general settings where a stationary distribution is accessible (c.f.~Remark~\ref{rmk:episodic-assumption}).